Do You Need To Put Your Date Of Birth On Your U.S. Resume?

 Give recruiters the information they need.

 Now that you know NOT to include your DOB on your resume, you may wonder whether you should include your marital status, religion or political leanings.
-My guidelines are below.

 INCLUDE ON YOUR RESUME:EXCLUDE FROM YOUR RESUME: